omerkara/omer-kara-personal/README.md

 - `renv.lock` file consists of `renv` package settings.

 ## Important Notes
-- The Omer Kara's Personal website address is: [https://omerkara.netlify.app/](https://omerkara.netlify.app/)
+- The addres of Personal website for Omer Kara is: [https://omerkara.netlify.app/](https://omerkara.netlify.app/)
 - The whole website is created using the [`blogdown`](https://bookdown.org/yihui/blogdown/) package, [`Hugo`](https://gohugo.io/) static website builder, [`Netlify`](https://www.netlify.com/) website deployer, [Hugo Apéro theme](https://github.com/hugo-apero/), and [`GitHub`](https://github.com/) cloud version control software.
 - You can view the website source files [here](https://github.com/omerkara/omer-kara-personal).
 - Please feel free to use any of the content without the permission of the repository owner.